 Diadem is an American company more focused on tennis strings.
 But with two new racquets, the Elevate and the Nova, they also enter the ultra-competitive tennis racquet market.
 I got to test the Elevate and below is my Diadem Elevate 98 racquet review.

 Diadem Elevate 98 is however not a bad racquet.
 It reminds me a lot about a HEAD Radical MP and plays quite close to the Youtek Radical MP, but with a bit more power and spin.
-Too much for my taste, but I could see many players that would enjoy this racquet.
+Too much for my taste, but I imagine many players would enjoy this racquet.
 It is quite easy to use and at 305 grams unstrung it offers some room for customization.
 I ended up playing it with a leather grip and four grams of lead tape at 3 and 9.
-I tried also adding some lead tape at 12, but the racquet became unwieldy and too powerful with that much weight in the hoop.
+Also, tried adding some lead tape at 12, but the racquet became unwieldy and too powerful with that much weight in the hoop.
 I tested it strung both with Diadem Flash and Diadem Solstice Power 1.25 gauge.

 Diadem Elevate 98 Racquet Reviews – Specs and tech